QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Experiments

 \subsection{Main Results}

-The 4-4-8 (W4A4) with per-tensor activation quantization is a highly aggressive setting.
+The 4-4-8 (W4A4) configuration with per-tensor activation quantization is highly aggressive.
 PTQ suffers severe performance collapse (AP 0.0) across all models on both LVIS and COCO regardless of calibration strategy (MinMax, Percentile~\cite{FQN}, OMSE~\cite{OMSE}), demonstrating that low-bit quantization of OVOD models is infeasible without training.
 The QAT baseline simultaneously quantizes all layers and trains with only the task loss $\mathcal{L}_{\text{task}}$, using LSQ~\cite{LSQ,LSQPlus}, a widely adopted learnable quantization scheme.
-For fair comparison, the baseline shares the same training configuration, total data, and number of iterations as CR-QAT.
+For fair comparison, the baseline shares the same training configuration, total data, and number of iterations as QATMA.
+We additionally compare against two closed-vocabulary detection QAT baselines: (i) EMA+QC~\cite{OscQuant}, which mitigates weight and activation oscillations during low-bit YOLO QAT, and (ii) QFD~\cite{QFD}, a KD-based QAT that quantizes a full-precision teacher's FPN-level features and distills them to the student.
 Under this setting, 4-4-8 quantization reduces model size by up to 7.6$\times$ and bit operations (BOPs) by up to 33.4$\times$ (reported per benchmark in \cref{tab:lvis-zeroshot,tab:coco-zeroshot}, as BOPs vary with the number of text queries).
-In \cref{sec:analysis}, we further show that CR-QAT consistently outperforms QAT even under finer granularity settings where absolute performance is substantially higher.